 Although quantitation is important for certain infections such as determining viral load in Hepatitis C and HIV to adjust antiviral dosing, quantitation in bacterial infections can vary with the particular infection and the patient involved.
 In effect, the number of organisms infecting one patient may not be the same with another.
 Establishing some arbitrary threshold to determine whether someone is infected would not be accurate or practical.

-Yields greater than 95% analytical sensitivity and specificity.
+Yields a high level of sensitivity and specificity.

 There are multiple reasons for a negative result.
 First, not all potential pathogens are tested on our panels.
 Our panels are designed to capture the most common causes of infection at a particular anatomic site.
 The value of a negative result provides the information that the most common pathogens for that particular site could be excluded.
 Second, infections in sterile sites such as the bloodstream or synovial fluid have a very low number of organisms, and could be below the limit of detection of our test for a particular target.
 Lastly, the collection of the specimen is key in obtaining an accurate result.
 For example, if a lower respiratory infection is suspected, then the specimen source should be from lower airway secretions instead of a nasopharyngeal (NP) swab.